GitGuardian/ggcanary/README.md

 # Project description

 The purpose of the ggcanary project is to provide you with a simple Terraform configuration to create and manage GitGuardian Canary Tokens.
+We chose to focus on AWS credentials as it is one of the most seeked secret by hackers.
+It can be found and deployed in multiple places of the SDLC: in source code, in docker containers, as secrets variable in various CI.
+If a hacker breach your software development toolchain, its first action will be to look for secrets and especially AWS credentials.

 Deploying this project will:

 - create AWS credentials for their use as GitGuardian Canary Tokens.
 The users associated with these credentials do not have any permissions, so they cannot perform any action.
+- create the related AWS infrastructure required to store any activities related to these credentials with [AWS CloudTrail](https://aws.amazon.com/cloudtrail/) and [AWS S3](https://aws.amazon.com/s3/).
-- create AWS entities required to send alerts when one of the tokens is tampered.
+- create the related AWS infrastructure required to send alerts when one of the tokens is tampered to different integration such as email, native webhook and Slack.

 # Project setup